Download our Twinview Overview Brochure

 Listening to Buildings, Quietly

-If a shared lounge in a residential development is always empty, that is a piece of data.
-If a workplace canteen is only used for twenty minutes a day, that is a piece of data.
-If a university campus sees first-year students spending most of their time isolated in private rooms rather than in study spaces, that too is a piece of data.
+If a shared lounge in a residential development is consistently empty, that tells us something.
+If a workplace canteen is only used for a short window each day, that tells us something too.
+If students on a campus spend most of their time alone in private rooms rather than in shared study spaces, that is also a signal.

 A Future Direction: From Performance to Belonging